mchakli/mehmetcanhakli.com/content/Randomfacts.md

 10. I hate Norman doors.

-11. On the projects that I work on, people know when to pull, where to push.
+11. On the projects that I work on, users know when to pull, where to push.

 11. My longest binge-watching lasted 9 hours.